 Breakstone, White & Gluck launched Project KidSafe in 2013 with a simple goal: to keep children and families safe.
-We offer this page as a resource for parents and invite you to visit often for safety tips.
-You can also follow our work on Facebook and LinkedIn.
+Our attorneys offer this page as a resource for families and invite you to visit often for safety tips.
+You can also follow our work on Facebook, Instagram and LinkedIn.

 Bike Helmets.
 Wearing a bike helmet is the most effective way for cyclists to prevent a head injury.
 It is also the law for children in Massachusetts and our goal is to put bike helmets on children who need one.
-Since 2013, we have donated over 10,000 new bike helmets to children through bicycle committees, police departments, schools and community organizations including Boston Bikes’ Roll It Forward, a program of the City of Boston, and CYCLE Kids in Cambridge.
-Read more.
+This is our goal because we have represented hundreds of cyclists who have been injured by drivers.
+We have seen first-hand that helmets provide necessary protection and reduce the risk of head injuries.

 Since 2013, our attorneys have donated over 20,000 new bike helmets to children, partnering with over 40 bicycle committees, schools and community organizations.
 Our partners include the Massachusetts Safe Routes to School Program, Boston Bikes, CYCLE Kids and Bikes Not Bombs.

 We also proudly partner with 10 Massachusetts police departments each year, including the Boston Police Department, the Cambridge Police Department, the Quincy Police Department, the Randolph Police Department, the Dedham Police Department, the Norwood Police Department, the Everett Police Department, the Malden Police Department, the Waltham Police Department and the Framingham Police Department.
 Read more.

 Driving Safety.
 Every child should be able to walk to and from school safely.
 The reality is many children and other pedestrians are at high risk, even when they use crosswalks.
 Pedestrian deaths now stand at a 25-year high in the U.S., according to the Governors Highway Safety Association.
 Nearly 6,000 pedestrians were killed in 2017.